 Name of child: Date of birth:

-Group / class / form / teacher: Child's a address:
+Group / class / form / teacher: Child's address:

-Date plan drawn up: Date to be (no more months fr drawn up) om date
+Date plan drawn up: Date to be (no more months for drawn up rom date

-Contact information: Please co mplete with the details s of two p rimary cont acts for the child
+Contact information: Please co mplete with the detail ls of two p orimary cont acts for the child

 Name

 Address

 Daytime number

 Evening number

 Relationship

-Medical contact information: Pr lease complete with th ne details of medical o contacts
+Medical contact information: P lease complete with the he details of medical o contacts

 Contact GP Clinic / hosp pital contact

 Name

 Address

-Phone number resulting needs, including medical riggers, signs, treatments, facilities ation: Describe medical needs and s, equipment or devices, Daily care requirements: i.e. sp oort / lunchtime / arrangements for academy trips etc. ents or procedures required for I school timetable that will ensu if necessary Specific support and level of s needs. upport required: Fo rchild's edu ucational, social and emotional Who is responsible for providing they are unavailable): ng support in the academy (and I cover arrangements when Who in the academy needs to I be aware of the child's condition n:
+Phone number , resulting needs, including medical riggers, signs, treatments, facilities ation: Describe medical needs and s, equipment or devices, Daily care requirements: i.e. sp oort / lunchtime / arrangements for academy trips etc. ents or procedures required for I school timetable that will ensu if necessary Specific support and level of sineeds. upport required: Fo rchild's edu ucational, social and emotional Who is responsible for providing they are unavailable): ng support in the academy (and I cover arrangements when Who in the academy needs to I be aware of the child's condition n:

-Emergency information: Describe what constit be taken if this occurs. utes an emergency for the child, and ac ction to Follow up care: Who is responsible in an emergency (and cove State if different on off-site activities. r arrangements when they are unavaila ble): Medical Administering Written consent received from parents for child hours I to self-administer during school Written consent received from parents for [Mer to [name of child] during school hours mber of Staff] to administer medicine Written consent received from principal for chi hours ld to self-administer during school Written consent received from principal for [Me medicine to [name of child] during school hour Other information: [e.g. where confidentiality is designated individuals to be entrusted with info The state of the s) Staff training needed / undertaken: Who, what, when?
+Emergency information: Describe what constitutes an emergency for the be taken if this occurs. child, and ad ction to Follow up care: Who is responsible in an emergency (and cover arrangements when they State if different on off-site activities. are unavaila ible): Medical Administering Written consent received from parents for child to self-administer during hours school Written consent received from parents for [Member of Staff] to administe to [name of child] during school hours r medicine Written consent received from principal for child to self-administer durin hours g school Written consent received from principal for [Member of Staff] to administ medicine to [name of child] during school hours er Other information: [e.g. where confidentiality issues are raised by the parties designated individuals to be entrusted with information about the child's 9 Staff training needed / undertaken: Who, what, when?
 Signed: Date: